jguadagno/jguadagno.github.io/_posts/2009-11-09-desert-code-camp-november-2009-lessons-learned.md

 ## Speakers

 * Speakers will cancel.
 It is an unfortunate fact.
-* Don’t allow one speaker to speak at more than 3 sessions.
+* Don't allow one speaker to speak at more than 3 sessions.
 This reduces your risk in case of cancellation and prevents speaker fatigue.

 ## Schedule